 For more information about the DCR OHV program in the Berkshires, please contact 413-358-2172.

-F. Gilbert Hills S.F, Foxboro, MA (OHM only)
+F. Gilbert Hills S.F , Foxboro (OHM only)

 Wrentham S.F, Wrentham, (OHM only)

-Recreational Trail Permit Program expands to Pittsfield, October Mountain and Beartown State Forests
+Recreational Trail Permit Program includes Pittsfield, October Mountain and Beartown State Forests

 In 2012 DCR expanded the All Terrain Vehicle (ATV) and Off Highway Motorcycle (OHM) recreational trail permit program to include Beartown State Forest and October Mountain State Forest.
-DCR has expanded the All Terrain Vehicle (ATV) and Off Highway Motorcycle (OHM) recreational trail permit program to include Beartown State Forest and October Mountain State Forest for 2013.
-DCR has operated this free program at Pittsfield State Forest program since 2010.
-The recreational permit program has facilitated more direct and effective communication between our staff and our ATV and OHM customers and provided valuable information about user demand, the popularity of motorized recreation trails and rider demographic and usage patterns.
-The program has offered similar benefits at Beartown and October Mt.
-State Forests.
-The agency believes the program will offer similar benefits at Beartown and October Mt.
-State Forests.
-For information about reserving or picking up your recreational use permit for these forests visit the following webpage: 2013 Off-Highway Vehicle Permit Program
+DCR has operated this free program at Pittsfield State Forest since 2010.
+The recreational permit program has facilitated more direct and effective communication between our staff and our ATV and OHM customers.
+It has also provided valuable information about user demand, the popularity of motorized recreation trails and rider demographic and usage patterns.
+For information about reserving or picking up your recreational use permit for these forests visit the following webpage: 2014 Off-Highway Vehicle Permit Program

 Changes to Massachusetts Recreation Vehicle Laws

 Recent changes to Massachusetts laws require that recreation vehicle operators under the age of 18 must complete an operator safety and responsibility program and carry a certificate of completion while riding.